 Sometimes, we change course because an area of the canvas — a hue, a shape that forms unexpectedly, a surprise in the composition as it evolves — has thrown off the balance.
 And we must paint over, so we line up the tubes and squeeze out more titanium white or more cadmium yellow, and we add another layer, another dab, another sweep to the work-in-process.

-Impasto is thick, and slow to dry.
-It engenders a rush, a sensation of exuberance or frenzy that is too extreme to maintain indefinitely, yet we are caught up in its passionate pace, at least for a time.
+Impasto is thick and slow to dry.
+Impasto engenders a rush, a sensation of exuberance or frenzy, an energy that is too extreme to maintain indefinitely, yet we are caught up in its passionate pace, its press and peaks, at least for a time.
 But patience is required.
 We cannot call it a day.

 Walls may be frescoes, murals, symbols, flesh

 My house is old but solid and I feel safe here.
 My sons feel safe here.
 It has become home.
 Our home is a place for believing in angels.